CoryG89/MDNJump/README.md

 =======

 MDNJump is a simple extension for Google Chrome which adds a context menu for text selections allowing quick reference lookups on the fly.
-MDN is generally my favorite reference for front end development so I created this extension so I could more quicky search MDN for new topics I am reading about.
+MDNJump also adds an omnibox keyword `mdn-` which you can use in the address bar.
+MDN is generally my favorite reference for front end development so I created this extension so I could more quicky search it's documentation.

 Usage
 ------
 To use MDNJump, select some text on a page you're reading such as `window.location` and right click.
 The MDNJump context menu entry will be present.
-Click the menu button and instead of being brought to a search results page, you will be brought directly to this [**wonderful reference**][ex-ref].
+Click the menu button and instead of being brought to a search results page, you will jump directly to this [**wonderful reference**][ex-ref].

+You may also use MDNJump through Chrome's Omnibox (the address bar).
+Simply type `mdn-` and hit TAB or SPACE to activate MDNJump.
+You may then enter a query and jump directly to the top MDN page for that given query.

 Permissions
 -----------